zaiisao/Documentation/en/Agora Platform/security.md

 Customers retain control on the security they choose to implement to protect their own content, platform, applications, systems, and networks.
 For example, the security of the customer’s end-customer or end-user data collected by the customer, such as application logins, identities, passwords, payment information, names, and addresses are the responsibility of customer.
 This data is not shared with Agora.

+Agora recommends adding obvious prompts before accessing the users' personal information.
+An Enable/Disable button, with which the user can agree or disagree sharing the personal information, suffices.

 ## Security Training